Skip to content

 bin/console fos:httpcache:invalidate:tag ez-all

-Purge is done on the current Repository
+Purge is done on the current repository

 Similarly to purging from code, the tags you purge on, are prefixed to match the currently configured SiteAccess.
 When you use this command in combination with multi-repository setup, make sure to specify SiteAccess argument.